Olavarry/react-app/README.md

-# Creatin a react pp using vite - POC!
+# Creating a react pp using vite - POC!

+For running this react app:

+- clone this repo
+- npm i
+- npm run dev

+> app will be started at server in localhost

 React is a library that helps to create user interfaces (UI) for web and mobile interfaces.